Asti: French and Savoyard domination

 View of Asti and the Collegiata di San Secondo – Antonio Bignoli 1857.

 In 1797 the Astigiani, enraged by the continuous military campaigns and by their resulting poor economic situation, revolted against the Savoyard government.
 On July 28 the Repubblica Astese was declared.
 However, it was suppressed only two days later.
 The revolutionary chiefs were arrested and executed.
 The following year the Savoyards were expelled from Piedmont by the French revolutionary army, and Asti was occupied by general Montrichard.
 After a short reversal, the French returned after the victory at Marengo (1800) near to Alessandra.
 Napoleon himself visited Asti on 29 April 1805, but was received rather coldly by the citizens.
 The city was demoted and incorporated with Alessandra under the department of Marengo.
 After the end of the French empire, Asti returned to Piedmont in 1814; the city followed Piedmontese history until the unification of Italy in 1861.

 Geography

 Climate

 Asti has a continental climate which is moderated by the proximity of the Mediterranean sea: its winters are warmer, and its summers cooler than Turin.
 Rain falls mostly during the spring and autumn; during the hottest months, rain is less common, but stronger when it does occur, usually in thunderstorms.
 During November and December in particular, the town of Asti can be prone to fog, which is less common in the higher-altitude areas that surround it.
+According to the Köppen climate classification, Asti has a humid subtropical climate (Cfa).